mrmorphic/silverstripe-chronos/docs/chronos.md

 * Chronos/execmethod is not blocked to web access.
 It should probably ensure that it only runs from the command line, and check that this works when the daemon calls it.
-* The module has no way to ensure that a recurring action has finished before initiating it again.
-It is the developer's responsibility to handle this appropriately.
 * byday, byhour and byminute are not yet implemented in the daemon.
 * ::remove() is currently not implemented.